kabisa/maji/README.md

 * Yarn
 * Bash

-Note that MacOS and Linux are best supported.
+Note that MacOS and Linux are best supported as development platform.
 Windows is supported in principle, but currently Maji has a hard dependency on Bash which is not ideal for Windows.

 ## Getting started